Magnolia Elevated Tank Rehabilitation and Improvements

 Residents can expect the following impacts during construction:

-- Typical weekday working hours with work possible on weekends
+- Typical weekday working hours from 7 am to 5 pm with work possible on weekends

-- Construction traffic, noise, dust, and vibrations during working hours
+- Construction traffic, noise, dust, and vibrations during working hours.
+Since the site is located on a higher elevation, sound may travel from the worksite.

 - Temporary street parking restrictions immediately adjacent to the tank